jmrozanec/cron-utils/README.md

  * spreading the word / telling us how you use it!

-For stats about the project, you can visit our [OpenHUB profile](https://www.openhub.net/p/cron-utils)
+Check [our page](http://cronutils.com)!
+For stats about the project, you can visit our [OpenHUB profile](https://www.openhub.net/p/cron-utils).